International START Secretariat

 Abby Gwaltney, Program Associate

-Abby Gwaltney joined START in June 2011 and works on the “Integrating Climate Change Mitigation & Adaptation into Development Planning (CCMAP)” program.
+Abby Gwaltney joined START in June 2011 and serves as the development coordinator and staff liaison to the Board of Directors.
 Abby holds a Master of Public Administration with a nonprofit management concentration from George Mason University as well as Bachelor of Science degrees in Biology and Environmental Science from The College of William and Mary.
 Prior to joining START, Abby worked as a Scientist at Eastern Research Group where she performed IPCC agricultural greenhouse gas estimates as a contractor to US EPA.

 Senay Habtezion, Program Associate